ReadingAndThinking.com

 Paris: The Biography of a City by Colin Jones

-Of course, it is impossible for us to compare the word count, line count, and paper size of a publication to compare the difference between the 60 pages written by Perek and the nearly 700 pages of this "Paris" in our hands, which actually explains Another question that Colin wanted to express is that if history is just a narrative, then there is no difference between what happened in Paris and what did not happen in Paris.
+Of course, we can't compare the word count, line count, and paper size of a publication to compare the difference between the 60 pages written by Perek and the nearly 700 pages of this "Paris" in our hands, which actually explains Another question that Colin wanted to express is that if history is just a narrative, then there is no difference between what happened in Paris and what did not happen in Paris.

 So, if a writer wants to write the history of Paris well, he needs to do well, not just how to tailor it.
 This is not an easy task.
 If you don't grasp it well, it will easily lead readers to enter the writer's "memory field" instead of the real Paris with profound historical precipitation.